Investin-pro/Investin_docs/docs/investor.md

     The managers can only collect their performance fee if they reach the minimum return on investment they set, this minimum ROI is range bound and can be anywhere between 5-50%.
 If the manager makes less than the ROI they set, the investors won't be charged any performance fee and can withdraw at any time.
 This system of reaching minimum ROI thereby only encourages managers to make more profits and creates a positive feedback loop.

-## Miscellaneous

-* Investors can withdraw funds from the router without incurring any fee if the withdrawal is done before the manager moves tokens to fund contract
-* There is a possibility investment made to a fund hasnt been moved to fund contract which means the investment will be in a inactive state and no performance made by the relevant fund will be reflect on such investment.
-The state of investment can be checked through state function on ivn contract
 === "Layer 1"

     ``` yaml